-The bust to the left was one of two that Nelson made for the movie I Married an Angel.
-If you look carefully you can see the two of them on show [supposedly his characters’ ancestors] when Nelson rushes into his bank in an early scene of the film.
-Nelson also painted the large paintings of his “banker ancestors” hanging on the bank walls in that film though they are in the background and somewhat out of focus.
+The bust on the left is one of two that Nelson sculpted for the film I Married an Angel (1942).
+If you look closely, both busts appear on display—purportedly representing his character’s ancestors—during an early scene when Nelson rushes into the bank.
+He was also said to have painted the large portraits of his “banker ancestors” that hang on the bank’s walls, although these paintings remain in the background and are somewhat out of focus.

 Note: our photos of these busts do not do the sculptures justice.
 It is difficult to photograph them “in person” and capture the real look of them.
 They are quite striking “in person”.